 During the past three years, ELAC parent participation has decreased with the declining enrollment of EL students at Carlmont.
 The enrollment is expected to decline still further with the new attendance boundaries that exclude the East Palo Alto community from the Carlmont attendance areas.
-During the 2013-2015 school years, ELAC meetings provided information on topics such as study skills, parent contact with the attendance office, college and career planning, and scholarship opportunities.
+During the 2015-2016 school year, ELAC meetings provided information on topics such as study skills, parent contact with the attendance office, college and career planning, scholarship opportunities, School Loop trainings, and co-hosted an EL Open house with PTSA.

 The Carlmont Academic Foundation (CAF) was established in 2007 with the goals of promoting educational experiences, increasing student motivation and self-confidence, assisting students with career exploration, and preparing students for college and the workforce.
 The board includes current and former Carlmont parents, the principal, and alumni who set annual goals for fundraising.
 Over the course of the year, the foundation distributes funds through recommendations from the principal and various stakeholders.
-As of May 2015, the foundation had raised over three-fifths of its 2014-2015 goal of \$500,000.
+As of May 2015, the foundation had raised over three-fifths of its 2015-2016 goal of \$500,000.
 Funding priorities for this school year include class-size reduction in core classes, support for classroom and science lab supplies, funds for the after-school tutoring program, Choir program support, and grants for teacher collaboration.
 Support and interest in the foundation has expanded in the past several years.
 Oracle has been a generous supporter of the foundation with \$20,000 grants in each of the past three years, but the majority of funding comes from individuals and families within the Carlmont community.